etingof/snmpsim/README.txt

 Typical use case for this software starts with recording a snapshot of SNMP objects of donor Agents into text files using "snmprec" tool.
-Another option is to generate snapshots from MIB files what is useful if you do not posess a donor device.
+Another option is to generate snapshots directly from MIB files with "mib2dev" tool.
+The latter appears useful whenever you do not posess a physical donor device.
 Then Simulator daemon would be run over the snapshots so that it could respond to SNMP queries in the same way as donor SNMP Agents did at the time of recording.

 Technically, SNMP Simulator is a multi-context SNMP Agent.
 That means that it handles multiple sets of Managed Object all at once.
 Each device is